Explore the medications listed in our database.

-The usual adult dose of ulipristal is 5 mg taken once daily for a 3-month treatement course.
-The first tablet is taken at any point during the first 7 days of your menstrual period.
-After finishing a treatment course of 3 months, you should wait to have 2 menstrual periods before starting a second treatment course.
-The second treatment course can start at the beginning of your second menstrual period.
-The duration of treatment is 2 courses of 3 months each.
+The usual adult dose of ulipristal is 5 mg taken once daily for a 3-month treatment course.
+The first tablet is taken at any point during the first 7 days of your menstrual period and continued once daily for 90 days.
+After finishing a treatment course of 3 months, you should wait to have 1 full menstrual cycle where you are not taking any medication before starting a second treatment course.
+The second treatment course can be started within the first 7 days of your next menstrual period.

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are taking the medication without consulting your doctor.